-All of the above commissions have been included in the calculation of expenses in relation to the Intermediaries Offer.
-Other than the above, there are no other commissions which are payable by the Issuer in connection with the Intermediaries Offer.
+The above commission has been included in the calculation of expenses in relation to the Bond Offer.
+Other than the above, there are no other commissions that are expected to be payable by the Issuer in connection with the Bond Offer.